mebrett/msources/ViU/3888/ViU3888_misc.md

 Imgs 46- 49: William Dangerfield to James Maury, Jan 26, 1798.
 Boucher's book; Maury had asked for D's opinion and D is uncertain whether he was asking viz Washington or more generally.

 Img 61 June 10, 1798.
 Kingsmill Davan sends via Mr. Williams two volumes of Davan's own writing.

+Imgs 69-71 Charles Mortimer to James, August 19.
+1799.
+Happy to renew correspondence, wants news of family, no longer in business.
+"We might be a very happy people here were it not for factions spirits"